MeyerAdrian/pix2pix-tensorflow/README.md

 Thanks to Seyed Ahmad Hosseini for helping out with this!

-Some artworks cretaed during experimenting:
+Some artworks created during experimenting:

 <img src="img/_portrait_v022_notext.png" width="1024px"/>